survivejs/react-book/manuscript/04_implementing_notes.md

 As seen earlier React components can accept props.
 In addition they may have the state of their own.
 This is something that exists within the component itself and can be modified.
 You can think of these two in terms of immutability.
 As you should not modify props you can treat them as immutable.
 The state, however, is mutable and you are free to alter it.
 In our case pushing `notes` to the state makes sense given we'll want to tweak them through user interface.

-In ES6 class syntax the initial state can be defined at constructor.
+In ES6's class syntax the initial state can be defined at the constructor.
 We'll assign the state we want to `this.state`.
 After that we can refer to it using that.
 The example below illustrates how to convert our notes into the state.

 **app/components/App.jsx**